Package 'mirai'

 • Any unresolved ‘mirai’ will return an ‘errorValue’ 19 (Connection reset) after a reset.

-• Calling daemons with revised (or even the same) settings for the same compute profile implicitly resets daemons before applying the new settings.
+• Calling daemons with revised (or even the same) settings for the same compute profile resets daemons before applying the new settings if force = TRUE.

 If the host session ends, all connected dispatcher and daemon processes automatically exit as soon as their connections are dropped (unless the daemons were started with autoexit = FALSE).
 If a daemon is processing a task, it will exit as soon as the task is complete.